hashgraph/hedera-services/hedera-node/docs/design/services/consensus-service/topic-custom-fees.md

 ## Purpose

-The implementation of a native fixed fee system for the submission of topic messages on the Hedera network, will add the possibility to add custom fees to a given topic.
+The implementation of a native fixed fee system for the submission of topic messages on the Hedera network, will add the possibility of adding custom fees to a given topic.

 ## Prerequisite reading